Andrewodwyer/vintage_drums/README.md

 #### There is 4 main categories of products and each category will desplay different information.

 #### Common information would be Name, Price, Category, Material (if added), Image, Description and link to offical page.
-All categories will be able to add sound recording but only the drums and cymbals will require it.
+All categories will have the ability to add sound recording but only the drums and cymbals will require it.

-#### The Vinateg Drum store will likely only have one of each product (except for stands and sticks).
+#### The Vintage Drum store will likely only have one of each product (except for stands and sticks).
 There is no quantity option available for prooducts except for drum-sticks and drum-stands.

 #### A message will indicate if the product is already in your basket.
 I thought this was useful for all products, including drum-stick and drum stands